If you're reading this article, it's a pretty easy guess that at some point or another you've felt...well, boring.

-Because if you can become more interesting and engaging, you’ll be able to have more compelling conversations, build more meaningful relationships, and start a network of connections that can help you achieve your personal and business goals.
+Because if you can become more interesting and engaging, you'll be able to have more compelling conversations, build more meaningful relationships, and start a network of connections that can help you achieve your personal and career goals.

 So let's dive into how to not be boring in a conversation, at a party, or at work!

 1. You Have to Be Interested to Be Interesting

 One of the biggest complaints I hear from new clients is that "no one understands" them.